HOW TO PACK YOUR

 Secure heavy objects to prevent shifting.

-Don't forget to create an itemised packing list per carton/suitcase.
+Don't forget to create an itemized packing list per carton/suitcase.

+Seal shut securely.
 Close and seal cartons securely using appropriate packing tape.
+Use durable and water-resistant tape incase the box comes into contact with wet weather.

 If you need further information or assistance, contact us and a member of the World Baggage team will be only too happy to help you out with more packing tips and suggestions.